-Eligible DSW activities must be approved, documented and supervised by the Accredited Disaster Council or authorized registering entity.
+Eligible DSW activities must be approved, documented, and supervised by the Accredited Disaster Council or authorized registering entity.
 These activities include:

-- ✓ Proclaimed emergencies

-- ✓ Official deployments

-- In-state

-- Out-of-state

-- ✓ Activities when mitigating an imminent threat of extreme peril to life, property, and resources

-- Flyer distribution during a tsunami alert

-- Filling sandbags during high rising flood conditions that threaten an entire community

-- Traffic control during an evacuation

-- Imminent threat of extreme peril refers to a public calamity that presents a threat to public safety.

-- √ Vaccination clinics during a pandemic event

-- ✓ Search and rescue (SAR) missions

-- ✓ Evidence searches conducted by SAR

-- ✓ Travel directly to and from the incident site.
-May include:

-- Stopping for gas on way to incident site

-- Picking up equipment located at a remote or different site which is required to perform disaster service duties
+- ✓ Proclaimed emergencies - ✓ Official deployments - o In-state - Out-of-state - ✓ Activities when mitigating an imminent threat of extreme peril to life, property, and resources - o Flyer distribution during a tsunami alert - Filling sandbags during high-rising flood conditions that threaten an entire community - o Traffic control during an evacuation - Imminent threat of extreme peril refers to a public calamity that presents a threat to public safety. - ✓ Vaccination clinics during a pandemic event - ✓ Search and rescue (SAR) missions - ✓ Evidence searches conducted by SAR - ✓ Travel directly to and from the incident site.
+May include: - Stopping for gas on the way to the incident site - Picking up equipment located at a remote or different site that is required to perform disaster service duties